wxFormBuilder/ticpp/readme.txt

 system, you won't see output that matches the GIF file even if you can parse it correctly.
 Also note that (at least on my Windows machine) console output is in a Western code page, so that Print() or printf() cannot correctly display the file.
-This is not a bug in TinyXml - just an OS issue.
-No data is lost or destroyed by TinyXml.
+This is not a bug in TinyXML - just an OS issue.
+No data is lost or destroyed by TinyXML.
 The console just doesn't render UTF-8.

 <h3> Entities </h3>
-TinyXml recognizes the pre-defined "character entities", meaning special characters.
+TinyXML recognizes the pre-defined "character entities", meaning special characters.
 Namely:

 @verbatim